tesoph/MS1_Portfolio/README.md

 The website has been manually tested to ensure it passes the following test cases:

-* Navigation bar
+* Navigation bar (every page)
   * The logo in the navigation bar is an anchor link that directs to index.html.
-  * Each item in the navigation menu points to the correct destination on each page.
+  * Each item in the navigation menu points to the correct destination.
   * The navbar is collapsed to a navbar-toggler below 576px in viewport width and expanded above 576px.
   * On hover of a nav menu item, an animation effect is applied to make the hovered link `font-weight:bold;` and increase the letter spacing.

-* Footer
+* Footer (every page)
   * On hover the footer icons will change color to black.
   * All icons in the footer when clicked will open in a new tab using 'target="_blank"' and href="`https://www.google.com`".